 Welcome!
 I’m thrilled to introduce to you my latest TV series called Outta Town Adventures.
-13 Episodes have already been produced and have run in a few markets, and I’m busy traveling and filming for Season Two.
-On another tab on this website called “About Bea,”, you can find information for this new series and also, Read More
+13 Episodes have already been produced and have run in a few markets, and Season Two has also started running as I film for Season Three.
+On another tab on this website called “About Bea,” you can find information for this, Read More

 A world class city, Toronto brims with things to do, and novel things to see.
 Here is a list, with a link at the end to discover more.

 One of Toronto’s most beloved installations is staying for 2016.
 The illuminated 3D TORONTO sign, originally installed as part of the Pan American Games in 2015, was such a hit with residents and visitors that it’s remaining for 2016.
 See it in Nathan Phillips Square in front of City Hall in all its multicolour splendour during the day, or lit up in various dramatic ways when night falls.